 On September 10, 2018, the Company entered into a contract with the U.S. Biomedical Advanced Research and Development Authority ("BARDA") pursuant to which SIGA agreed to deliver up to 1,488,000 courses of oral TPOXX® to the U.S. Strategic National Stockpile ("Strategic Stockpile"), and to manufacture and deliver to the Strategic Stockpile, or store as vendor-managed inventory, up to 212,000 courses of the intravenous (IV) formulation of TPOXX® ("IV TPOXX®").
 Additionally, the contract includes funding from BARDA for advanced development of IV TPOXX®, post-marketing activities for oral and IV TPOXX®, and procurement activities.
-As of June 30, 2020, the contract with BARDA (as amended, modified, or supplemented from time to time, the "19C BARDA Contract") contemplates up to approximately \$602.5 million of payments, of which approximately \$51.7 million of payments are included within the base period of performance of five years, approximately \$127.1 million of payments are related to exercise options and up to approximately \$423.7 million of payments are currently specified as unexercised options.
+As of April 29, 2020, the contract with BARDA (as amended, modified, or supplemented from time to time, the "19C BARDA Contract") contemplates up to approximately \$602.5 million of payments, of which approximately \$51.7 million of payments are included within the base period of performance of five years, approximately \$127.1 million of payments are related to exercised options and up to approximately \$423.7 million of payments are currently specified as unexercised options.
 BARDA may choose in its sole discretion when, or whether, to exercise any of the unexercised options.
 The period of performance for options is up to ten years from the date of entry into the 19C BARDA Contract and such options could be exercised at any time during the contract term, including during the base period of performance.
 On May 20, 2019, an option for the manufacture and delivery of 363,070 courses of oral TPOXX® was modified to divide it into four procurement-related options.
 One of the four modified procurement-related options provides for the payment of \$11.2 million for the procurement of raw materials to be used in the manufacture of at least 363,070 courses of oral TPOXX®.
 This option was exercised simultaneously with the aforementioned modification.
-Each of the other three options individually specifies the delivery of approximately \$112.00 courses of oral TPOXX® for consideration of approximately \$120.
+Each of the other three options individually specifies the delivery of approximately 121,000 courses of oral TPOXX® for consideration of approximately \$33.8 million.
+These options were exercised on April 29, 2020.
+In total, the four options under the May 2019 modification provide for the purchase of raw material for and the manufacture and delivery of 363,070 courses of oral TPOXX® for consideration of approximately \$112.5 million.
+The option modification did not change the overall total potential value of the 19C BARDA Contract, nor did it change the total amount to be paid in connection with the manufacture and delivery of oral TPOXX® courses.